 Maravanthe Beach

-The roadside drive of Maravanthe beach is possibly one of the most beautiful roads in India.
-The bird’s eye view is unparallel.
-The rocky walkways are laid at regular intervals onto the sea.
-The sea is quite rough here hence caution should be exercised.
+The roadside drive to Maravanthe beach is possibly one of the most beautiful roads in India.
+The bird’s eye view is unparalleled.
+The rocky walkways are laid at regular intervals over the sea.
+The sea is quite rough here, caution should be exercised.

 How to reach :